avisionh/avisionh/README.md

 ## Hi there 👋

+- **Working on:**
+    + Using the outputs of Named Entity Recognition to make GOV.UK's search engine more explainable, transparent and powerful [here](https://github.com/alphagov/govuk-entity-personalisation/pull/1).
+    + Applying doc2vec and self-organising maps to identify semantically-similar documents on GOV.UK [here](https://github.com/alphagov/govuk-content-similarity/pull/2).
-- **Working on:** An open-source project to build a website/Shiny app that empowers users to learn more about their local district councillors in Hong Kong.
+    + An open-source project to build a website/Shiny app that empowers users to learn more about their local district councillors in Hong Kong.
 Let me know if you're interested!
 Repo is [here](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors). 🔭
 - **Learning:** Natural language processing - feel free to check out my repo [here](https://github.com/avisionh/training-nlp). 🌱
 - **Searching for:** Interesting, open-source projects to collaborate on! 👯
-- **Question me on:** Ask me anything really, I'll try my best to help, especially if it's R or SQL-related. 💬
+- **Question me on:** Ask me anything really, I'll try my best to help, especially if it's R, Python or SQL-related. 💬
 - **Pronouns:** He/Him/His 😄
 - **Fun fact:** I write infrequently about video games on Medium, [here](https://medium.com/@avisionho.yumyum). ⚡